Bylaws of the Coastside Progressive Democrats

 Article X: Rules and Procedures

 Section 1.
 The rules to be followed at membership and Board meetings shall be Robert’s Rules of Order, Revised.
 Should these bylaws conflict with those rules, these bylaws shall prevail.
-Should the Bylaws of the SMCDCC conflict, the SMCDCC bylaws shall prevail.

 Article XI: Committees